boltops-tools/ufo/docs/_reference/ufo-tasks-register.md

 ## Description

-register all built task definitions in ufo/output
+Register all built task definitions in `ufo/output` folder.

 The `ufo tasks register` command registers all the generated task definitions in `output/` to AWS ECS.
 Let's run it: